 Simultaneous, Previously Published, and Multiple Submissions

 We accept simultaneous submissions, but please let us know if your story is accepted for publication elsewhere.
-We will consider previously published submissions as long as you currently own all the rights to your story, but we prioritize unpublished content.
+We will consider previously published submissions as long as you currently own all the rights to your story and it isn't currently available for free reading elsewhere, but we prioritize unpublished content.
 Please submit only one story at a time to All Worlds Wayfarer and wait for a response before submitting another story.
 We aim to respond to all submissions within one month.

 Publishing with Us

 Selection goes both ways: Please make sure we're right for your goals before you submit.